 17. Kshaid Layi Patang Khohsiew (Mawphlang Falls)

-A well-kept local secret, this waterfall is tucked away deep inside Mawphlang's sacred forests.
+A well-kept local secret, this waterfall in Megalaya is tucked away deep inside Mawphlang's sacred forests.
 "The falls where fairies bathe" is an approximate translation of the name.
 Encircled by moss-covered cliffs, ancient forests, and serene springs, Kshaid Lai Pateng Khohsiew is shrouded in mystery and mythology.
 Despite its modest height, the waterfall is ethereal and spiritually rich due to its surroundings.

-Best time to visit: Post-monsoon season (October to February)
+- Best time to visit: Post-monsoon season (October to February)

-Ideal for: Culture enthusiasts and spiritual explorers
+- Ideal for: Culture enthusiasts and spiritual explorers

 18. Bophill Falls